beakerbrowser/beaker-virtual-fs/README.md

   FSArchiveContainer, // root interface for all folder-like archive objects, should be subclassed FSArchive, // an archive
-  FSArchiveFolder, // a folder within an archive FSArchiveFile // a file within an archive
-} = require('beaker-virtual-fs')
+  FSArchiveFolder, // a folder within an archive FSArchiveFile, // a file within an archive FSArchiveFolder_BeingCreated // a temporary virtual folder that's in the process of having a name chosen } = require('beaker-virtual-fs')
 ```